 Welcome to Innova Physio & Sports Rehab’s resource for Stretching.

 It is hard to ‘stretch’ your mind around the hundreds of ways to stretch your body.
-Whether it be to assist an injury or just to become more flexible, stretching is an integral part of keeping the body fit and healthy.
-However, you may be asking yourself, “what is the best way to stretch, and what are the most important things to remember when doing so?
-This article will provide you with tips and practical advice that will help you stretch better.
-If you have a specific injury you are dealing with or a specific area you feel needs extra stretching you should book in to see your physiotherapist at Innova Physio & Sports Rehab to get an individualized assessment and personalized advice on the best stretching program for you.
-Remember, just because something feels tight, that doesn’t necessarily mean it needs to be stretched!
+Whether you are stretching to accelerate the healing of an injury or to become more flexible, stretching is an integral part of keeping the body fit and healthy.
+However, you may be asking yourself, “what is the best way to stretch, and what are the most important factors to remember while stretching?”
+This article will provide tips and practical advice to help you stretch better.
+If you have a specific injury you are dealing with or a certain area you believe needs extra stretching, you should schedule a session with your physiotherapist at Innova Physio & Sports Rehab to get an individualized assessment and personalized guidance on the best stretching program for you.
+Remember, just because something feels tight doesn’t necessarily mean it needs to be stretched!
 Working with a physiotherapist helps ensure that you are stretching safely and efficiently.
 It is also important to understand how the body responds to different stretching styles, such as static and dynamic stretching.

-Warming your body up for exercise should consist of exactly that: warming up!
-Doing a general body warm up of 5-10 minutes in order to get your core temperature up and your blood flowing to the muscles is essential to improving muscle performance.
-Depending on what activity you are about to engage in, a brisk walk, some jumping jacks, or riding a stationary bike can do the trick.
+Warming up your body before exercise should consist of exactly that—warming up!
+Performing a general body warm-up for about 5-10 minutes to get your core temperature up and blood flowing to your muscles is essential for improving muscle performance.
+Depending on what activity you are about to engage in, a brisk walk, several jumping jacks, or riding a stationary bike may do the trick.
 In addition, tuck jumps, skipping rope, running in place, or engaging in any other cardiovascular activity you enjoy can also help warm up the body.
 However, it is important to avoid letting the body cool down once it is warmed up.
-You shouldn’t feel like you cool down until after your activity is fully complete.
-If for some reason you have a time of inactivity in your exercise where you feel yourself cool down, you should get the core temperature up again with another short bout of a general body warm up activity.
+Cooling the body down should not take place until after the workout is complete.
+If, for some reason, there is a moment of inactivity during your exercise routine, take a few minutes to warm up your body again (e.g., jumping jacks or running in place) before continuing your workout.

-There has been a lot of talk about neuromuscular warm-ups over the past few years but what exactly does that mean?
-A neuromuscular warm up focuses on priming the nerve–muscle connection so that they are both ready to be activated, and are ready to be activated properly during the activity you are about to engage in.
-Neuromuscular activities as part of a warm up ‘turn on’ the neuromuscular connections in your body.
-It’s a way of getting your “head in the game” by activating the brain’s connection to your joints and muscles.
-They remind your body of the best way to activate your muscles so they fire in the right order with the right force, you are not under the pressure of performing the actual sport.
-Neuromuscular activities improve your body’s internal coordination and get the muscles working at just the right time to most effectively support the body.
-In addition to performing a general warm-up, regularly warming up the nerve–muscle connection can significantly reduce the chances of being injured during your activity.
-Neuromuscular warm up activities should include balance activities, agility type activities, jumping and landing technique exercises, stability exercises, and strengthening while under load (eccentric strengthening) exercises.
-Neuromuscular activities can be done before, after, or in between doing dynamic stretches.
-Your physiotherapist at Innova Physio & Sports Rehab can teach you the best specific neuromuscular warm up activities for your individual situation.
+There has been a lot of talk about neuromuscular warm-ups over the past few years, but what exactly does it mean?
+A neuromuscular warm-up focuses on priming the nerve–muscle connection so that both structures are ready to be properly activated during the activity you are about to engage in.
+Neuromuscular activities—as part of a warm-up—turn on the neuromuscular connections in your body.
+This is a method of getting your ‘head in the game’ by activating the brain’s connection to your joints and muscles.
+This process helps reinforce signals that ensure ideal muscle activation to maximize your performance.
+Furthermore, neuromuscular activities improve your body’s internal coordination and help muscles fire at just the right time to most effectively support the body.
+In addition to performing a general warm-up, regularly warming up the nerve–muscle connection can significantly reduce the chances of being injured during vigorous activity.
+Neuromuscular warm-up activities should include balance exercises, agility-type movements, jumping and landing techniques, stability exercises, and eccentric strengthening exercises.
+This type of warm-up can be done before, after, or between dynamic stretches.
+Your physiotherapist at Innova Physio & Sports Rehab can teach you the best neuromuscular warm-up activities for your individual situation.

-Dynamic stretches use movement in order to prepare the joints and tissues for the repetitive motions of the activity you are about to engage in.
+Dynamic stretches incorporate full-body movements to prepare the muscles, joints, and tissues for the repetitive motions of the activity you are about to engage in.
 These types of stretches typically mimic the movements that will be performed during the workout routine or sporting event.

-Some points to remember when performing dynamic stretches:
+Some important points to remember when performing dynamic stretches include:

 - You may feel light resistance in your muscles, but you should never feel pain during the stretch.

-- Start with slow, low intensity movements, and gradually progress to full-speed movements through range of motion.
-Complete these motions for several repetitions at once (10-15 times.)
+- Start with slow, low-intensity movements, and gradually progress to full-speed movements through your range of motion.
+Complete these actions in several repetitions (10-15 times).

 Although static stretches were commonly recommended in the past, there is overwhelming evidence to refute the use of static stretches as part of your warm-up activity.
-Although once thought to increase the actual length of muscle fibers, improve athletic performance, and reduce the risk of injuries if done prior to activity, the evidence does not support these long-standing claims.
-Despite the current claims regarding problems associated with these types of stretches, static stretching continues to be used in many athletes warm-up regime, and they are still prescribed by many sport and health professionals to be done in order to ‘prevent injury’.
-So when are static stretches useful and how are they helpful?
+Previously, static stretches were thought to increase the actual length of muscle fibers, improve athletic performance, and reduce the risk of injuries if they were performed prior to vigorous activity, but evidence does not support these long-standing claims.
+Despite the current claims regarding problems associated with these types of stretches, static stretching continues to be incorporated into many warm-up regimens, and they are still recommended by many sports and health professionals to help prevent injuries.
+This leads to the next question—when are static stretches useful, and how are they helpful?

-Static stretches can be useful as part of your cool down or part of a rehabilitation program in order to recover from an injury or improve your flexibility.
-If you are dealing with an injury, the stimulus of a static stretch may help encourage scar tissue to be laid down in the proper direction as well as encourage the building of tensile strength in the healing tissues.
-In addition a static stretching may assist the recovery of that injury by allowing you to tolerate greater ranges of movement over time.
-The same occurs if you are simply trying to improve your flexibility.
-Interestingly enough, although it may feel like you are increasing the length of your muscle fibers and tendons when you statically hold a position, the current evidence shows that this is likely not the case.
-The improvements in range of motion that one sees over time are not actually due to increased muscle fiber length but may simply be due to one’s ability to tolerate the stretch sensation at further end points.
+Static stretches can be useful as part of your cool-down routine or part of a rehabilitation program to improve recovery from an injury or enhance your flexibility.
+If you are dealing with an injury, the stimulation from a static stretch may help smoothen rough scar tissue and promote heightened tensile strength in tissues as they heal.
+In addition, static stretching may assist recovery from a specific injury by allowing you to tolerate greater ranges of movement over time.
+The same improvement may occur if you are trying to increase your flexibility.
+Interestingly, although it may feel like you are increasing the length of your muscle fibers and tendons when you hold a position statically, current evidence suggests that this may not be the case.
+The improvement in range of motion that is often observed over time is not actually due to increased muscle fiber length but may be attributed to a newfound ability to tolerate the stretch sensation at further end points.

-- If being done post exercise to increase flexibility, be sure to stretch while the muscles are still warm
+- If the purpose of stretching is to increase flexibility, be sure to stretch while your muscles are still warm.

 - Hold the stretch in a static position.
 Do not bounce.

-Another key point to remember is that static stretching after exercise has not been shown to prevent the post-exercise soreness that one often feels 1-2 days after an intense exercise session.
-Warming up as described above may have a small effect on how sore you feel a couple of days later, but the best way to reduce this soreness is just simply to not do too much too quickly!
-Gradually increase your workout intensity over a time frame and maintain a good intensity so that fluctuations don’t occur, which will cause soreness once again.
+Another key point to remember is that static stretching after exercise has not been shown to prevent the post-exercise soreness that may develop 1-2 days after an intense exercise session.
+Warming up as recommended may have a small effect on how sore you feel after a couple of days, but the best way to reduce this soreness is to perform static stretches slowly and progressively.
+This means that you should gradually increase your workout intensity over a specific time frame and maintain a good intensity to prevent fluctuations from occurring, as this may lead to recurring muscle soreness.

-Stretching is an integral part of keeping the body fit and healthy.
-By using the above tips to maximize the effectiveness of your stretching, you can decrease your chances of an injury and if needed, improve your flexibility.
+Stretching is an integral part of keeping your body fit and healthy.
+Incorporating the recommended tips to maximize the effectiveness of your stretching can help decrease your chances of experiencing an injury and, if needed, improve your flexibility.

-physiotherapist at Innova Physio & Sports Rehab so you don’t stretch your limits!
-Your physiotherapist can advise you on warming up and stretching in a manner that best suits your individual situation.
-This helps ensure that you are getting the most out of your overall stretching regime.
+physiotherapist at Innova Physio & Sports Rehab to avoid stretching beyond your limits!
+Your physiotherapist can assist you with warming up and stretching in a manner that best suits your individual situation.
+This helps ensure that you are getting the most out of your stretching regimen.